scaleoutsean/awesome-solidfire/README.md

 - [Ansible modules](https://galaxy.ansible.com/netapp/elementsw?extIdCarryOver=true&sc_cid=701f2000001OH7YAAW) for Element Software (`ansible-galaxy collection install netapp.elementsw`) or visit the [Github repo](https://github.com/ansible-collections/netapp.elementsw)
 - [SolidFire Puppet plugin](https://github.com/solidfire/solidfire-puppet)
 - [Terraform Provider for NetApp Element Software](https://github.com/NetApp/terraform-provider-netapp-elementsw) - supports resources IQN, VAG, account, volume (find a working example in examples directory)
   - Install it directly from [Terraform registry](https://registry.terraform.io/providers/NetApp/netapp-elementsw/latest) but check out that Github repo example if you need help
+  - My experimental fork with support for Terraform 1.5.7 can be found [here](https://github.com/scaleoutsean/terraform-provider-solidfire)
 - Any application or tool that can consume JSON-RPC or one of SolidFire CLIs or SDKs can be used to automate.
 Fringe examples: backup SolidFire to S3 with [Kestra](https://scaleoutsean.github.io/2022/03/22/solidfire-storagegrid-data-workflows-kestra.html), [PowerShell in .NET notebook](https://scaleoutsean.github.io/2022/03/29/manage-solidfire-jupyter-powershell.html)

 ### Alerting, Monitoring, Telemetry